opekope2/OptiGUI-Legacy/README.md

 These have been broken for a while and probably need a server-side mod to get the required info to the client.

+## Does this mod affect game performance?

+### v0.1.0-v1.1.1

+Yes, to a high extent.

+The code is absolutely not optimized, the mod queries the last interacted block or entity multiple times per rendered frame, for every non-block texture rendered.

+Please do not use these versions.

+### v1.1.2-v1.1.3

+Yes, to an estimated moderately high extent.

+Introdced caching, but still queries the last interacted block or entity at least once per rendered frame, for every non-block texture rendered.

+Please do not use these versions.

+### v1.1.4

+Yes, to an estimated moderate extent.

+While all optimizations planned for v1.1.2 have been implemented, further optimizations will be implemented soon.

+Caches are updated after every game tick instead of every rendered texture, but some code paths do not use the cache.

+### v1.1.5

+Not much, or to an estimated low extent.

+All code paths (except for villager and llama matcher) use cache now.

 ## FAQ

 ### Can I use this mod in a modpack?